 READ MORE: What are payday loans + the most popular payday lenders

 There’s a good reason why many states ban payday loan rollovers and why others put strict limits on them.
 The Federal Reserve Bank of St. Louis reported that the average payday loan interest rate is 391%.
 That means if you took out a $400 payday loan, you’d pay a $60 fee.
 Since most payday loans are due on your next payday, you’ll owe $460 within just a week’s time.
 If you roll that payday loan over, you’ll incur at least another $60 fee (some lenders may charge even more than this).
 Now your total amount due is $520.
 Most likely, that amount is again due on your next payday.

 Rolling over a payday loan keeps you in a cycle of debt that continues to accumulate.
 Within just a month or two, you’ll begin to find this cycle has become impossible to break.

-Ways to Avoid Rolling Over a Payday Loan
+How to Avoid Payday Loan Extensions

 Fortunately, there are better alternatives to rolling over a payday loan when you need extra cash.

 - Get a Payday Alternative Loan: These are available through many credit unions.

 - Use a credit card cash advance: The average interest rate for a credit card cash advance is 22.53%, which way more affordable than 391%.

 - Personal loans require you to prove that you can repay the loan; however, if you do qualify for one, you’ll find their interest rates are often quite low.
 Bankrate lists the average personal loan interest rate as of January 2023 as 10.56%.

 - Ask for a paycheck advance: Instead of taking out a payday loan, you can go directly to your company’s Human Resources department and request a paycheck advance.
 The company may authorize the advance without any interest fees, although some businesses charge a small interest fee for the service.
 Some companies like DailyPay now work directly with employers to offer immediate access to their earned wages.